Degree: MA License

-University of Colorado Denver’s MA in Early Childhood Education with an Early Childhood Special Education Specialist license prepares individuals who wish to support early childhood special teachers or teach young children with developmental disabilities while partnering with their families and communities.
+The University of Colorado Denver’s MA in Early Childhood Education with an Early Childhood Special Education Specialist license prepares individuals who wish to support early childhood special teachers or teach young children with developmental disabilities while partnering with their families and communities.
 This program is offered on-campus, hybrid or fully online.
-If you are interested in teaching infants, toddlers and students in the early grades in elementary school, this is the program for you.
+If you are interested in teaching infants, toddlers, preschoolers and students with disabilities in the early grades in elementary school, this is the program for you.
 The program emphasizes inclusive, family-centered practices, culturally sustaining teaching and a curriculum that is inspired by the potential of all children and families.

 We prepare highly competent professionals who are leaders and advocates known for embracing the whole child in inclusive, culturally and linguistically diverse settings.